chrismorara/alx-low_level_programming/0x00-hello_world/README.md

-Learning basics used in C as a progralling language
+Learning basics used in C as a programming language